johnnyh209/Windows-Active-Directory-Lab-v2/README.md

 # Windows-Active-Directory-Lab-v2

 A couple years back, I dipped my toes into using Virtual Box and configuring an Active Directory domain for the first time.
-It was documented on this [repository](https://github.com/johnnyh209/Active-Directory).
+It was documented in this [repository](https://github.com/johnnyh209/Active-Directory).

 For a while now, I have been wanting to redo the entire lab.
 This time, I decided to use Hyper-V, and configured a more robust network using pfSense.